Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Experiments

 \subsection{Experimental Settings}

 \paragraph{\textbf{\upshape Datasets.}} The evaluation employs a diverse collection of face deepfake datasets covering three fundamental forgery categories: Face-Swapping (FS), Face-Reenactment (FR), and Entire Face Synthesis (EFS) \cite{yan2024df40}.
 Specifically, three classical FS datasets are used for Protocol 1: Celeb-DF v2 (CDF2) \cite{li2020face}, Deepfake Detection Challenge Preview (DFDCP) \cite{dolhansky2019deepfake}, and Deepfake Detection (DFD) \cite{dufour2019contributing}.
 FaceForensics++ (FF++) \cite{rossler2019faceforensics++} contains four forgery methods covering both FS and FR, and is therefore treated as a dataset with Hybrid forgery categories.
 For Protocol 2, datasets with more diverse forgery categories and techniques released in recent years are further employed, including MCNet \cite{hong2023implicit} (FR), BlendFace \cite{shiohara2023blendface} (FS), and StyleGAN3 \cite{karras2021alias} (EFS) from DF40 \cite{yan2024df40}.
-For generalization evaluation, three additional datasets are used: DF40 \cite{yan2024df40}, UADFV \cite{yang2019exposing}, and WildDeepfake \cite{zi2020wilddeepfake}, which contain diverse forgery types distinct from those seen during training.

 \paragraph{\textbf{\upshape Protocols.}} Two incremental protocols are adopted following prior works \cite{pan2023dfil, tian2024dynamic}. \textbf{Protocol 1 (Dataset Incremental)}: the task sequence is FF++ → DFDCP → DFD → CDF2.
 The first task uses the full training set, while for each subsequent task 25 fake videos are randomly sampled to simulate the scenario where only limited new data is available. \textbf{Protocol 2 (Forgery Type Incremental)}: the task sequence is Hybrid (FF++ containing multiple forgery types) → FR (MCNet, face-reenactment) → FS (BlendFace, face-swapping) → EFS (StyleGAN3, entire face synthesis).
 Here the real data remain identical across tasks, while only the fake domain changes.
 All datasets are strictly split at the video level to prevent cross-task contamination.
 Frames are cropped to face regions and normalized.